TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-The default selected restaurant location isn’t considering where users are located.
-This is a problem because it’s very easy to start the reservation process for a date and time at a location in a different state.
+The default selected restaurant location does not consider where users are located.
+This is a problem because it’s easy to start the reservation process for a date and time at the wrong locatio

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-5-img-1.jpg "an image title"){:.mb-10 .w-full}